 It’s easy to feel like you’re an imposter when your behind-the-scenes world is a complete and utter mess.
 Disorganized.
 Unplanned.
 Or you may feel like you’ve planned your posts and social media, but you feel like it’s not “complete”.
 Like it’s missing a strategy and you’re just trying to get people to sign up for your email list.
 Hoping they take your course, buy your product or step on over to Amazon to buy your book.
 You’re a mess, and it makes you feel less-than.
 Imposter syndrome feels like your middle name.

-That new planner you bought that you thought was going to work for you at the beginning of the year sits fairly blank, or maybe even full, but it hasn’t organized the one thing in your life that generates all the content and creativity.
+That new planner you bought at the beginning of the year sits blank.
+Maybe it’s even full.
+Or it hasn’t organized the one thing in your life that generates all the content and creativity.
 It’s frustrating, isn’t it?

 They say when something doesn’t fit what you need, to go to the drawing board and design it.
-So that’s what I did, and today I’m sharing with you the system that I’ve been using to stay organized with my writing, blogging, and daily word logs.
-It has kept me writing daily, has helped organize my thoughts and projects, and also I have a few sheets in there that help make sure I have everything I need before I hit the “publish” button on my blog posts.
+So that’s what I did, and today I’m sharing with you the system that I created.
+I’ve been using Writer Life to stay organized with my writing, blogging, and daily word logs.
+It has kept me writing daily, has helped organize my thoughts and projects, and it has checklists.
+It helps me make sure I have everything I need before I hit the “publish” button on my blog posts.

 I want to introduce to you my new “Writer Life” planner system.
 This is really exciting stuff, my friends!